ngjunsiang/laymansguide-src/season1/issue013/issue013.md

 1. APIs are really cool (I’ll likely touch on this again in future issue sets)
 2. Wifi is really unsafe if you are using HTTP
-3. You should really be using HTTPS as far as possible.
-You don’t need to worry too much, since you are likely already using it.
+3. You really should be using HTTPS as far as possible.
+You don’t need to worry about it too much, since you are likely already using it.

 In the next issue set, I’ll talk a bit about how software developers do their jobs.
 Again, the issue set will only cover the basic ideas.
 There are some really cool ideas that I want you to know already exist and are being used, even if I won’t be getting into the technical detail.